adamw1221/CS495-Lab-Inventory-Group-F/test.md

         3. Pick an available piece of equipment from the dropdown.
 Select valid checkout dates/times and returns, then press the checkout button.
         4. You should get a notification that it was successfully checked out.

-5. Return part
+5. Return Part

-    1. **Reason:** This feature is only high risk because if it fails, any (physically) returned equipment is unavailable until it's fixed or an admin manually handles returns which would be extensive overhead.This could lead to checkout functionality being useless with nothing available.
+    1. **Reason:** This feature is only high risk because if it fails, any (physically) returned equipment is unavailable until it's fixed or an admin manually handles returns which would be extensive overhead.
+This could lead to checkout functionality being useless with nothing available.

     2. **Test:**
         1. For manual testing you can visit our heroku page above and log in with **classmate**.
         2. Follow the instructions to checkout a part from **section 4**.
         3. Navigate to the **Return Parts** page.
-You should see your new equipment.
+You should see your new equipment in a table on the screen.
 If not, open the page in a new tab to fully refresh the session.
         4. Select the small square on the far left-hand side of the equipment in the table in the Return column.
         5. Add a description, then press submit.
 You should get a notification saying the return was successful.